 If you are not going to use the WAN interface on your node, you can select disabled from the Protocol dropdown list.
 If you will be using your node as a Tunnel Server, you should reserve an IP address on your router for the node's WAN interface.
-This will be explained in the Tunnel Server section below allow this node to route traffic from all its interfaces to/from the Internet or other external network.
-This box is unchecked by default because it is not desirable to route Internet traffic over the radio interface.
-AREDN® is an FCC Part 97 amateur radio network, so be sure that any traffic which will be sent over the radio complies with FCC Part 97 rules.
-If you want local wireless Internet access, consider using an FCC Part 15 access point instead of the node's WAN gateway.

-When a node has Internet access on its WAN interface, that access is available to the node itself and to any computers connected via the LAN port.
-Checking the Allow others to use my WAN box will
+This will be explained in the Tunnel Server section below.
+When a node has Internet access on its WAN interface, that access is available to the node itself and to any computers connected via the LAN port by default.